Birth Certificate Translation. GDRFA & KHDA Accepted

 Vital Records

-Birth certificates establish your child's identity and your legal relationship to them.
-For dependent visas, school enrollment, and official UAE records, you need certified Arabic translation that authorities accept without question.
-We translate birth certificates from every country with the precision that UAE government systems demand.
+Birth certificates establish your child’s identity and your legal relationship to them.
+For dependent visas, school enrollment, and official UAE records, you need certified translation that authorities accept without question.
+We translate birth certificates from every country into Arabic for UAE government submissions or into English for embassies and international schools.
+MOJ certification is included where required.

 More Than a Birth Record

 In the UAE, a birth certificate is the foundational document establishing your legal relationship to your child.
-GDRFA uses it to confirm the child you're sponsoring for a dependent visa.
-KHDA schools need it for enrollment verification—without certified translation, your child cannot be registered.
+GDRFA uses it to confirm the child you are sponsoring for a dependent visa.
+KHDA schools need it for enrollment verification, without certified translation, your child cannot be registered.
 Emirates ID applications for children require the birth certificate as the legal basis for their UAE identity.

 Common Uses in the UAE